mohamed-osman-se/RUM/README.md

 docker run -p 8080:80 rum-app
 ```

 ---

 ## Future Improvements

-The current implementation focuses on core functionality and backend fundamentals.
+The current implementation focuses on core backend functionality and fundamentals.
 Possible future improvements include:

-- Publishing a pre-built image on Docker Hub to simplify setup and deployment.
+- Publishing a pre-built Docker image on **Docker Hub** to simplify setup and deployment.
-- Adding automated tests to improve reliability and maintainability.
+- Adding automated unit and integration tests.
-- Introducing a basic CI pipeline to run tests and builds on each change.
+- Introducing a **CI/CD pipeline using GitHub Actions** to automatically run tests and builds on each pull request.
+- Enabling continuous deployment after successful validation.
 - Improving monitoring and health checks for better observability.

-These items are not part of the current scope but represent natural next steps.
+These items are not part of the current scope and represent natural next steps.